BrainB0ne/ChatGPT-client/README.md

 A native Electron desktop wrapper that opens ChatGPT in an app window.

-This project is a fork of the original ChatGPT-client application.
+This project is a fork of the unofficial [ChatGPT-client](https://github.com/jfscoertzen/ChatGPT-client) application.

 ## Features